NFL playoffs: AFL playoffs

 For the 1960–68 seasons, the AFL used the two-divisional format identical to the NFL to determine its champion.
 There was no tie-breaker system in place, so ties atop the Eastern Division final standings in 1963 and Western Division in 1968 necessitated playoff games to determine each division's representative in the championship.
 In both years, the playoff winner went on the road for the AFL title game and lost.

-For 1969, the final season before its merger with the NFL, the AFL added a first round whereby each division winner played the second-place team from the other division.
+For 1969, the final season before its merger with the NFL, the AFL added a first-round whereby each division winner played the second-place team from the other division.
 The winners of these games met in the AFL Championship Game.
 In the only year of this format, the AFL champion Kansas City Chiefs were the second-place team in the Western division and played both games on the road.
 They won Super Bowl IV in January and became the first division runner-up to win a Super Bowl.

 Super Bowl and merger

 The Super Bowl began as an inter-league championship game between the AFL and NFL, an idea first proposed by Kansas City Chiefs owner Lamar Hunt.
 This compromise was the result of pressures the upstart AFL was placing on the older NFL.
 The success of the rival league eventually led to a full merger of the two leagues.
 From the 1966 season to the 1969 season (Super Bowls I–IV) the game featured the champions of the AFL and NFL.
-Since the 1970 season, the game has featured the champions of the National Football Conference (NFC) and the American Football Conference (AFC).